Meet Our Team

 Julia Silver

 Julia, a Catonsville native and UMBC student, discovered her love for the outdoors exploring Patapsco State Park as a kid.
-Formerly a Counselor-in-Training and volunteer at Camp Heritage, Julia's years of experience at Lure of the Wild have helped her become a stellar counselor who's as skilled with children as she is observant, resourceful, and communicative.
+Formerly a Counselor-in-Training and volunteer at CCBC's Camp Heritage, Julia's years of experience at Lure of the Wild have helped her become a stellar counselor who's as skilled with children as she is observant, resourceful, and communicative.
 Julia enjoys trail running, playing guitar, and babysitting.
 She aspires to become a Wildlife Ecologist specializing in Ornithology.

 Meet our Collaborators